 What can you do to help?

-The single most important thing you can do is follow NHS advice.
-Wash hands, and self-isolate when you get symptoms – this is vital.
+The single most important thing you can do is to Stay Home, Protect the NHS and Save Lives

 Good hygiene, social distancing and self-isolation are critical in the fight to slow the risk of infections – both for yourself and importantly for others – particularly those over 70, those with underlying health conditions and those who are pregnant.